For Hartwick Intro to Anthropology 2018 there were two readings:

 - “Shakespeare in the Bush” by Laura Bohannan in Natural History (1966)

-As a way of introducing the theme of ethnographic methods and participant observation, we began with a video on “Doing Anthropology” made by MIT anthropologists (2008):
+One great way to introduce the theme of ethnographic methods and participant observation is the video on “Doing Anthropology” made by MIT anthropologists (2008):

 On Ethnographic Methods